Pinhead Gunpowder Green Tea

 An important ritual is to drop a pinch of the precious green tea into a porcelain cup and listen to the tinkle made as the leaves roll about.

-Take care in the quantity you use, as this tea is as potent as the name suggests.
+Take care of the quantity you use, as this tea is as potent as the name suggests.
 Pour on water (not quite boiling) and notice the leaves opening gracefully and dancing in your pot before sinking to the bottom!
 Our pinhead gunpowder produces a much darker brew than most green teas and a memorable fragrance and lasting nutty flavor.
 Delicately delicious!
 And be sure to infuse the leaves multiple times.

 Brewing Instructions for Pinhead Gunpowder Green Tea